The best true wireless earbuds of 2021 - CNN Underscored

 Fancy features aside, the Buds Pro are simply a great pair of wireless earbuds.
 They’re the most stylish and comfortable buds Samsung has made to date, with a sleek, curvy design that comes in Phantom Black, Phantom White and an especially gorgeous Phantom Violet.
 They also formed a secure but soft seal in our ears that made it easy to forget we even had them on after long hours of use.
 And thanks to their IPX7 rating, they endured splashes of water and kept on ticking.

-The Buds Pro sounded great with a variety of music genres, providing deep bass, crisp guitars and vocals and a solid soundstage that allowed us to hear every component of our favorite songs clearly.
+The Buds Pro sounded great with a variety of music genres, providing deep bass, crisp guitars and vocals as well as a solid soundstage that allowed us to hear every component of our favorite songs clearly.
 Colleagues and friends had no issues hearing us when we used the Buds Pro to make calls, and voice recordings sounded similar in quality to that of the AirPods Pro.

 The Galaxy Buds Pro fared well in our call quality tests, producing clear voice recordings that were largely on par with the AirPods Pro in terms of overall clarity.
 Our voice sounded bright and crisp on Samsung’s buds, though a little more distant than they did on the AirPods.